jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/ffmpeg/program/clang/13/O1/divergences/scale/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: analyze at mpegts.c:586:5
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  Occurrences: 1

-LibraryCallRemoved
-  Before events:
     CF: asink_query_formats at buffersink.c:287:21
     CT: Jump to external code for memset
     RF: Jump to external code for memset